Generate a wifi SNR map to calculate the wireless signal quality

-A signal strength map, or SNR map, is quite similar to a Wi-Fi coverage map (heatmap), but this type includes Wi-Fi signal to noise ratio when graphically displayed.
+A wifi snr map, or signal strength map, is quite similar to a Wi-Fi coverage map (heatmap), but this type includes Wi-Fi signal to noise ratio when graphically displayed.

 Signal to noise ratio (SNR or S/N) is defined as the proportion between the propagated signal strength and the interfering noise power.
 SNR is measured in decibels.

 This Wi-Fi signal strength map is generated during a passive site survey by measuring Wi-Fi signal strength and Wi-Fi interferences to help identify well performing areas with stronger Wi-Fi signal.

 Wi-Fi Signal Strength Map Color Scheme

-A Wi-Fi coverage report generated in an Acrylic Heatmaps Wi-Fi site survey comprises all these maps, including Wi-Fi signal strength map by default, along with many others.
+A Wi-Fi coverage report generated in an Acrylic Wi-Fi Heatmaps Wi-Fi site survey comprises all these maps, including Wi-Fi signal strength map by default, along with many others.